EU demands urgent talks with Washington over airline laptop ban

 "We therefore reiterate our willingness to pursue constructive dialogue and we propose that meetings are held as a matter of urgency, both at political and technical level, to jointly assess the risk and review possible common measures," wrote Violeta Bulc, EU Transport Commissioner, and Dimitris Avramopoulos, Commissioner for Migration, Home Affairs and Citizenship.

-While no decision has yet been taken, any restrictions could hit major European airlines such as Lufthansa (LHAG.DE), British Airways (ICAG.L), Air France-KLM (AIRF.PA) and industry sources have said airlines and airports have already been working on possible contingency measures.
+While no decision has yet been taken, any restrictions could hit major European carriers such as Lufthansa, British Airways, Air France-KLM and industry sources have said airlines and airports have already been working on possible contingency measures.

-Olivier Jankovec, director-general of airport trade association ACI Europe, said it was worrying that there appeared to be little coordination between the EU and the United States.

-"We know that in the current geopolitical context, with the kind of terrorist threat we face, an efficient response is really predicated on international cooperation - around the threat assessment and the sharing of intelligence.
-This is not taking place," Jankovec said at a CAPA Centre for Aviation industry conference near Dublin.

 The United States imposed the ban in March and was quickly followed by Britain which imposed restrictions on a slightly different set of routes.